10 Romantic Outdoor Adventures

 Sheth/Share the Experience)

-What better place to escape with your true love than at one of the most remote, least visited yet inspiring National Parks in the continental U.S.?
+What better place to escape with your true love than at one of the most remote, least visited yet inspiring national parks in the continental U.S.?
 At Great Basin National Park lovers can gaze up at the stars through one of the clearest night skies anywhere on earth.
-During the day they can easily reach 10,000 feet via Wheeler Peak Scenic Drive then follow the summit trail to reach the 13,063 foot peak, home to the southernmost glacier in the Northern Hemisphere, or take an easy walk to a forest of bristlecone pines, some of the oldest living things on earth.
+During the day you can easily reach 10,000 feet (3,038 m) via Wheeler Peak Scenic Drive then follow the summit trail to reach the 13,063 foot (3,981 m) peak, home to the southernmost glacier in the Northern Hemisphere, or take an easy walk to a forest of bristlecone pines, some of the oldest living things on earth.
 A ranger guided-tour of Lehman Caves offers another magical experience for visiting couples.

 Park (Sharon Long/Share the